RyanRana/Alexa-Skill-NYC-Guide/README.md

 </ul>

 <br>
 This skill uses AWS Lambda, the Alexa Skills Kit (ASK), and the ASK SDK.
 All answers were copied from there associated Wikipedia articles.
+You download or clone this repostiry and add questions, or use it as a template for a guide to another subject as long as I am given credit.
+If you plan on doing that make sure you download the node_modules folder from the internet.